Podcast Marketing Strategy: How to Grow Your Audience?

 09 Publish podcast episodes on YouTube

-YouTube is the second largest search engine after Google, so it makes sense for podcasters to leverage this platform for additional exposure and reach.
+According to CNBC, YouTube is the second-largest search engine after Google, so it makes sense for podcasters to leverage this platform for additional exposure and reach.

-Publishing your podcast on YouTube makes it easier for potential listeners to find you and help attract people who are less likely to listen than watch.
+• Publishing your podcast on YouTube makes it easier for potential listeners to find you and helps attract people who are less likely to listen than watch.

-YouTube also provides an easy way to embed your podcast onto websites and social media pages.
-This can help you spread your podcast’s message even further, and an increase in visibility can lead to more downloads and subscribers.
+• YouTube also makes it easy to embed your podcast on websites and social media pages.
+This can help you spread your podcast’s message even further, and increased visibility can lead to more downloads and subscribers.

-Finally, uploading episodes to YouTube allows listeners to watch the podcast’s video version, which can be a great way to engage with viewers who prefer visual content.
+• Finally, uploading episodes to YouTube lets listeners watch the podcast’s video version, which can be a great way to engage viewers who prefer visual content.

 10 Think of a listener persona